spember/backbone-vertebrae/assets/js/app/README.md

 #### Place your core app code here!

-I've only set up two folders, but continue this approach when writing up models, collections, etc.
+I've only set up three folders, but continue this approach when writing up models, collections, etc.